 Blog Founder: Children’s Mental Health Ontario

-There is too much shame about seeking mental health help, including women.
+There is too much shame about seeking mental health help as women.
 Morra established this resource guide and blog to change that.

 Blog Founder: Morra Aarons-Mele

 MQ Mental Health is the UK’s leading mental health research charity that advocates for transforming mental health.
-Their blogs and researches focus on mental health, its surrounding stigma, medical treatments, and support.
-All contents are backed up by mental health researches which makes it accurate and truthful to its readers.
+Their blogs and research focus on mental health, its surrounding stigma, medical treatments, and support.
+All contents are backed up by mental health research which makes it accurate and truthful for its readers.

 The team behind MQ Mental Health is seeing firsthand what impact research can have on the future of mental health.

-Dr. Sarah is a neuroscientist, speaker, and author writing on different brain functions including depression, mental health, and more.
+Dr Sarah is a neuroscientist, speaker, and author writing on different brain functions, including depression, mental health, and more.
 She shares books, mindfulness practices, and many other topics.
 She explores a wide range of topics to help readers understand the way their brain thinks and feels.
-The best example for this would be her latest blogs on the link between brain function and menopause in women.
+The best example would be her latest blog on the link between brain function and menopause in women.